earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 4. Click on "Next".
 5. Click on "Next".
 6. Click on "Next".
-7. **Leave the selection on  "Use Git from the Windows Command Prompt"** and click on "Next".
+7. **Leave the selection on  "Git from the command line and also from 3rd party software"** and click on "Next".
 NOTE: If you forgot to do this, the programs that you need for the workshop will not work properly.
 If this happens, rerun the installer and select the appropriate option.
 8. Click on "Next".
-9. Leave the selection on  "Checkout Windows-style, commit Unix-style line endings" and click on “Next”.
+9. **Leave the selection on  "Checkout Windows-style, commit Unix-style line endings"** and click on “Next”.
 10. Select the second option for "Use Windows' default console window" and click on "Next".
+11. Click on "Next".
-11. Click on "Install".
+12. Click on "Install".
-12. When the install is complete, click on “Finish”.
+13. When the install is complete, click on “Finish”.

 This installation will provide you with both `Git` and `Bash` within the `Git Bash` program.